11th Biennial Conference Programme

 David Hasberg Zirak-Schmidt (University of Southern Denmark and Queen Mary University of London), ‘Nuptial Fictions: Writing the Wedding of Anna of Denmark and James VI/I’

-Martina Di Tizio (University of Rome "La Sapienza"), ‘Cousin, Sister, Mother: An Analysis of the Epistolary Relationship Between Elizabeth I and James VI’
+Martina Di Tizio (Sapienza University of Rome, University of Silesia in Katowice), ‘Cousin, Sister, Mother: An Analysis of the Epistolary Relationship Between Elizabeth I and James VI’

 Streamed from English Shared Futures at University of York